High-Protein Chicken Rice Bowl: Easy 45g Protein Meal Prep Bowl

 - Cutting board

-- Meat thermometer
+- Instant-read meat thermometer

-- 4 to 5 meal prep containers
+- 4 to 5 meal prep containers (at least 2-cup capacity each)

 A meat thermometer is the tool that makes the biggest difference.
-Chicken should reach 165°F in the thickest part.
+Chicken should reach 165F in the thickest part.
 Guessing often leads to dry chicken or undercooked chicken.

 Instructions